 easily show this.

-The earliest account of the accident found so far is recorded in
+An earlier account of the accident is recorded in

 'The Turning Wheel, The

 story of General Motors through twenty-five years, 1908-1933,'

 an extensive 500+ page account of the history of General Motors,

 published in 1934.
 This version of the story does not

 An elderly friend of Henry M.

 Leland, founder of Cadillac, was driving a Cadillac on the Belle